wjohnsaunders/DuenderMods/EMS Panel/README.md

 be easier to make adjustments.
 Once you have worked out the positions, remove the components from the mounts, install the panel and re-install the components.

-Use 8 sets of M5x8 bolt and M8 T-nut (should have a bunch available from the corner braket packs) to bolt it to the upper V-slot.
+Use 8/6 sets of M5x8 bolt and M8 T-nut (should have a bunch available from the corner braket packs) to bolt it to the upper V-slot.
 The EMS base should be flush with the bottom of the 4040 extrusions, and should clear the Z-axis steppers if you didn't use spacers to place them lower.

 ## CAD

 The part is designed using FreeCAD.
-I can't provide STEP files, sorry, as FreeCAD can only import STEP files, it cannot export them as far as I know.